-Emily is an Associate Director in our real estate litigation team in Bristol.
-Emily predominately works for clients in the Energy and Utilities and the Real Estate and Infrastructure Sectors, providing strategic support and risk management advice in relation to property and land right disputes arising from energy infrastructure, property development and the use of compulsory purchase powers.
+Emily is a Partner in our real estate litigation team in Bristol.
+Emily predominately works for clients in the Energy and Utilities and the Real Estate and The Built Environment Sectors, providing strategic support and risk management advice in relation to property and land right disputes arising from energy infrastructure, property development and the use of compulsory purchase powers.

 Emily is a member of the Compulsory Purchase Association, Women in Infrastructure and the Property Litigation Association, and is on both the Compulsory Purchase Association (South West) committee and the Junior Property Litigation Association (South West) committee.

 Emily Van Schalkwyk is a truly outstanding lawyer.
 She can seamlessly move from advising on and litigating on Compulsory Purchase disputes to doing the same on Electronic Communications Code disputes.
 She is incredibly hardworking, extraordinarily bright and has very sound litigation judgment.
 She is one of the best solicitors I have worked with in 40 years at the Bar and 18 years as Q.C."